Marianna Patrick

 Throughout my years at Warwick, I have had the chance to work on projects focused on making the University a welcoming and supportive place for staff and students.
 My work includes:

-- Assistant Director of Student Experience and Progression for the Faculty of Arts (2024 - present).
+- Assistant Director of Student Experience, Faculty of Arts (2024 - 2025).

-- Equality, Diversity & Inclusion Research Assistant, Department of Applied Linguistics Athena Swan Self-Assessment Team (SAT) (2022-2023).
+- Equality, Diversity & Inclusion Research Assistant, Department of Applied Linguistics, Athena Swan Self-Assessment Team (SAT) (2022-2023).

 - Senior Research Officer, Monash Warwick AllianceLink opens in a new window research project on the internationalisation of the student learning experienceLink opens in a new window.